tbeduneau/jquery.transition/readme.md

 Todo
 ----

-Easing integration for css3 capable browsers.
+Easing integration for css3 capable browsers only.